-This plan gives a defined structure for a coordinated national response to blood product shortages and other threats to the blood supply.
-The Blood Service participated in the development of the plan.
+The plan gives a defined structure for a coordinated national response to blood product shortages and other threats to the blood supply.
+The Australian Red Cross Blood Service participated in the development of the plan.

-The plan should, however, be seen as a living document and regularly reviewed in conjunction with the HTC and other key stakeholders.
+The plan should, however, be seen as a living document and regularly reviewed in conjunction with the Hospital Transfusion Committee and other key stakeholders.

 The clinical community plays a central role in the NBSCP in ensuring appropriate clinical transfusion and optimal inventory management practices, and the prioritisation of available blood supplies to those patients with the greatest clinical need.